Lundalogik/lime-elements/CONTRIBUTING.md

 ### Source code

-To ensure consistency and quality throughout the source code, before being accepted and merged to master, all code modifications must have:
+To ensure consistency and quality throughout the source code, before being accepted and merged to `main`, all code modifications must have:
 - No [linting](#lint) errors
 - A [test](#tests) for every possible case introduced by your code change
 - [Valid commit message(s)](#commit-message-guidelines)